k2view-academy/K2View-Academy/articles/03_logical_units/03_LU_schema_window.md

 ![image](/articles/03_logical_units/images/1.4_LU_schema_example.png)

 The Logical Unit Schema window shows the Root Table and hierarchy of the tables included in the Logical Unit and the relationships between them:
-* The Root Table of the LU Schema is Customer.
+* The Root Table of the LU schema is Customer.
 * Each table is displayed with all of its fields in a scrollable table.
 * Each field is displayed in a separate line, by name with a small colored icon.
 The icon’s color indicates the data type of the field: